ltoinel/amw/README.md

 }
 ```

+## Optimize the performance

+The Amazon Product API are limited by usage limit :
+* 1 request per second and a cumulative daily maximum of 8640 requests per day for the first 30 days.
+* 1 call for every 5 cents of shipped item revenue generated.
+* 1 TPS (up to a maximum of 10 TPS) for every $4320 of shipped item revenue generated.

+To limit the number of calls to Amazon API, two solutions can be setup :
+* You have a Redis instance, and you enable the caching option in the AMW config file.
+* You use NGINX and you configure a micro-caching strategy to keep in memory the results of the AMW APIs.

 ## Integrate the widget to your Website

 Integrate a product widget to your Website based on a product ID that you can found in the Amazon URL :